Skip to main content

 • Samsung Knox kiosk mode ships enterprise-grade out of the box — a more robust alternative to Fully Kiosk for multi-device deployments, per Android Central fleet testing.

-• Quad Dolby Atmos speakers deliver HA Assist voice feedback from the device itself without a separate Bluetooth speaker, which reviewers at Tom's Guide note simplifies the wall-mount hardware footprint.
+• Quad Dolby Atmos speakers deliver HA Assist voice feedback from the device itself without a separate Bluetooth speaker, which simplifies the wall-mount hardware footprint compared with tablets that need an external speaker.

 What Could Be Better